Clearlingo Editing and Proofreading

 Related articles:

-Part 3: How to write in plain English
+Part 3: How to write in plain language

-We are used to seeing plain English in government publications and information.
-Think of all the information we receive daily now around the Covid-19 pandemic.
-It is clear and easy to follow.
+We are used to seeing plain language in government publications and information.
+Think of all the information we received daily during the Covid-19 pandemic.
+It was clear and easy to follow.

-We're a little behind in New Zealand, but the Plain Language Bill was introduced to Parliament in September 2021.
-On the New Zealand Legislation website, the explanatory note says that the bill “promotes the use of plain English in official documents and websites.
+To ensure that all information written for the public is always clear easy to understand, the Plain Language Act was passed in New Zealand in October 2022.
+On the New Zealand Legislation website, the explanatory note says that the act “promotes the use of plain English in official documents and websites.
 Comprehensible information from government organisations is a basic democratic right.
-Plain English must become the standard for all official public and private communication in New Zealand.”
+Plain language must become the standard for all official public and private communication in New Zealand.”

 Read More